RicoJia/ricojia.github.io/_posts/2022/2022-01-24-deep-learning-softmax-crossentropy.markdown

 \end{gather*}
 $$

-When evaluating a model across epochs, the true distribution and its entropy $H(P)$ remains the same for each input.
+When evaluating a model across epochs, **the true distribution and its entropy $H(P)$ remains the same for each input**.
 The difference of the model's performance each time is determined by $H(P,Q)$.
 Thus, the cross entropy can be used as a loss

 $$
 \begin{gather*}